 Introduction

 The major thesis of this paper is that technologies are emerging that will enable expansion of critical thinking and metacognition skills so that innate intellectual capabilities can better be made manifest.
-This approach is vital to the optimal pursuit of defense organizational goal attainment.
+This approach is vital to the optimal pursuit of defense organizational goals.
 There are constraints that hinder inculcating such skills in DoD personnel and these constraints are not easily ameliorated.
-The paper opens with a background discussion of the need for enhanced command and control sophistication in defense organizations.
-Then, there is an introduction to the concepts of metacognition and critical thinking, followed by research into the definition and use of these terms within the education and defense communities.
-An effort to define the term critical thinking is presented, along with the results of an informal ethnographic survey of a small group of DoD personnel.
-There follows a report on the recent advances in Virtual Human (VH) technologies as potential responses to the hurdles identified earlier.
-There is a short review of common pedagogies to assist those not entirely familiar with them, along with a discussion of metrics.
-Current research in the virtual human field is covered, focusing on USC work.
-Then there is a section on applying these capabilities to the issue at hand.
+The paper opens with a background discussion of the need for enhanced command sophistication in defense organizations.
+Then, there is an introduction to the concepts of metacognition and critical thinking, followed by research into the definition and use of these terms in education and defense communities.
+An effort to define the term critical thinking is presented, along with the results of an informal small ethnographic survey.

+Then there is a report on the recent advances in Virtual Human (VH) technologies as potential responses to the hurdles identified earlier.
+There is a short review of common applicable pedagogies to assist those less familiar with them.
+This paper will use the term “pedagogy” as meaning the art and science of teaching, inclusive of the less familiar, but perhaps more DoD-germane term for teaching adults: “andragogy."
+Then there is a section on applying these capabilities to the issue at hand, along with a discussion of metrics.
 That process is discussed and conclusions are advanced, along with issues to be addressed in the future.
-This paper will use the term “pedagogy” as meaning the art and science of teaching, inclusive of the less familiar, but perhaps more DoD-germane term for teaching adults: “andragogy"

 Background

 Prior to discussing the technical advances that lie at the heart of this paper’s major thesis, it may be beneficial to consider the context in which such advances may be made practical and their utility made valuable.
-So, it’s being impractical to cover here, or to even survey effectively, so large a body of experience, insight and lore, a few germane anecdotes will be adduced to set the stage.
+It’s being impractical to cover here so large a body of experience, insight and lore, a few germane anecdotes will be adduced to set the stage.